Pool Construction in Ocala, FL

 Home / Ocala / Pool Construction

-Best Pool Construction in Ocala, FL — 2026 [4 Pros]
+Best Pool Construction: Pool Builders, Construction & Remodeling Companies in Ocala, FL — 2026 [4 Pros]

 4 trusted pool construction pros serving Ocala and nearby areas.
 Compare services, ratings, and contact directly — no lead fees.

 Looking for the best pool construction in Ocala, Florida?
 We track 4 verified local pool construction pros serving Ocala, Marion County, and surrounding neighborhoods including Historic Downtown, On Top of the World, Marion Oaks.
 Collectively they've earned 165 Google reviews at an average of 4.72★.
 Ocala is known as horse-capital country with rolling pasture land — World Equestrian Center is the largest equestrian complex in the US.
 It's popular with retirees and equestrians — central FL affordability without coastal hurricane exposure.
 Climate here: humid subtropical inland — hottest summers in the state, daily afternoon thunderstorms, mild winters with occasional 30°F nights. central FL pool construction is bound by lake-and-pond engineering challenges and strict county runoff rules — pick builders who pull permits routinely.
-For pool construction specifically, local homeowners plan around lightning capital of the US, sinkholes in the Brooksville Ridge, both Atlantic and Gulf hurricane reach.
+For pool construction specifically, local homeowners plan around lightning capital of the US, sinkholes in the Brooksville Ridge, both Atlantic and Gulf hurricane reach. $65,000–$110,000 (concrete, 12×24).
 Building a pool in Florida isn't cheap — but it adds backyard value faster here than almost anywhere in the country.
 The pool builders below handle custom inground pools, pool + spa combinations, travertine decks, outdoor kitchens, and full screen enclosures (pool cages).
 Most offer 3D design previews and financing, and all are licensed with the Florida DBPR.
 Compare portfolios, pricing, and timelines, then request free estimates directly.

 All Pool Construction in Ocala